Skip to main content

 share

-We know your love for your pet has nothing to do with how much is in your wallet.
+We know your love for your pet has nothing to do with the balance of your bank account.
 But for so many pet parents, sticker shock at the veterinary office is real.
 You want to do your best to take care of your pet’s health — after all, they are family.
 But the costs have gotten out of reach for many.

-Tragically, PetSmart Charities of Canada estimates that millions of pets across Canada lack access to the care they need to thrive.
-And they deserve better.
-The consequences of going without can be dire to pets, their people and communities.
+If you’re experiencing this, you’re not alone.
+PetSmart Charities of Canada estimates that millions of pets across Canada lack access to the care they need to thrive – and they deserve better.
+Healthy pets influence healthy homes and families, and the consequences of going without can be dire to pets, their people and communities.

-To assess the scope of the crisis, we commissioned the experts at Gallup to conduct a study asking Canadian pet parents how they’re experiencing veterinary care and any related barriers.
-The insights revealed veterinary care is slipping out of reach for pet parents across a range of income levels.
-The data uncovered will help us make strategic investments through grant funding to build more affordable, flexible and accessible options.
+To assess the scope of the crisis, we commissioned the experts at Gallup to conduct a series of first-of-its kind studies asking Canadian pet parents and veterinarians how they’re experiencing veterinary care and any related barriers.
+This data will help us make meaningful investments through our grant funding and influence the evolution of veterinary care to achieve more affordable, flexible and accessible options and meet the needs of more pet parents.
+Since no organization can resolve this crisis alone, we are sharing the data with key stakeholders across the veterinary and animal welfare space, so together, meaningful changes can be made.

 Half of Canadian Pet Parents Forgo Recommended Veterinary Care

-The results are in from our 2025 PetSmart Charities of Canada-Gallup State of Pet Care Study: Pet Parents’ Assessment of Canadian Veterinary Care, and they reveal a pressing issue to which so many can relate.
+The results from the 2025 PetSmart Charities of Canada-Gallup State of Pet Care Study: Pet Parents’ Assessment of Canadian Veterinary Care, reveal a pressing issue to which so many can relate.
 The study collected input from pet parents across the 10 provinces and discovered that half of Canadian pet parents (50%) report having declined needed veterinary care or skipped visiting the vet.

 Among those who have declined services, 67% cite financial considerations as the key factor—whether they couldn’t afford it or didn’t think it was worth the cost.
 Sadly, nearly three in 10 pet parents (29%) say they know a friend or family member whose pet died because they could not afford the necessary treatment.
 The consequences can be dire; pets suffer, small problems only increase and become more costly and losing or surrendering a pet because of finances is heartbreaking.